JCMexplains/writing-for-success-2023/textbook.md

 Unlike relative clauses, appositives are always punctuated by a comma or a set of commas.
-Look at the way Naomi uses appositives to include additional facts in her essay.
+Look at the way Naomi uses appositives to include additional facts in her paragraph.

 > The subprime mortgage crisis, THE BIGGEST FINANCIAL DISASTER SINCE THE 1929 WALL STREET CRASH, left many financial institutions in jeopardy.
 Some economists argued that the banks were too big to fail.
 Other economists argued that an infusion of credit and debt would exacerbate the problem.
 The government, THE INSTITUTION THAT WOULD DECIDE THE FATE OF THE BANKS, finally opted to bail them out.
 It acquired $700 billion worth of mortgage-backed securities in 2008.
 The government optimistically expects these assets will rise in value.
 This will profit both the banks and the government itself.

 #### Exercise 4

-On your own sheet of paper, rewrite the following sentence pairs as one sentence using the techniques you have learned in this section.
+On your own sheet of paper, rewrite each sentence pair as a single sentence using the techniques from this section.

 1. Baby sharks are called pups.
 Pups can be born in one of three ways.
 2. The Pacific Ocean is the world's largest ocean.
 It extends from the